Cornuto Contento

 The House is going to take a two-paragraph detour through evolutionary biology now because it’s relevant background information.

 The driving force behind evolutionary biology is the concept of reproductive fitness, that is the ability to pass one’s genes into successive generations by successfully mating with another.
 In order to be chosen as a mate, one must signal to others that they are reproductively fit.
 For females, this usually means having a pleasant appearance and good health, which acts as a proxy for the ability to procreate.
 For males, it’s not enough to look good — one must also have resources to attract a female’s attention.
 After all, a female can mate with only one male at a time; while a male can mate with as many females as he can attract.
-Which means that female are generally more choosy about their mates.
+Which means that females are generally more choosy about their mates.
 The choosy female values a male’s resources — strength, territory, food, etc. — because they help ensure that her offspring will be protected and well provided for, which in turn increases the offspring’s chances of surviving and being able to reproduce, thus ensuring the passage of genes to the next generation.

 But wait… the optimal reproductive strategies for females and males seem to be at odds.
 Exactly.